JonCarel/JonCarel.github.io/README.md

 **Primary Questions**
 - Correlation of Covid with Vaccinations
 - Correlation of Covid with GDP of Countries
-- Statistics of Covid of Philippines vs World
+- Statistics of Covid in Philippines vs World

 These questions guided me in conducting the analysis.